riscv-steel/riscv-steel/README.md

 ## History

-Steel Core was developed for the author's final year project in college in 2020.
+Steel Core was developed for the author's final year college project in 2020.
 The project goal was to help expand the adoption of the RISC-V architecture by creating a RISC-V core with the basic features to run embedded software that is simple to reuse.

 ## Contact